wwieo/linebot/README.md

     * Start the service with docker.

 ## Start service
+You will need to set the __*LineBot channel secret and token*__ when you first make up the service.

 ```
 # pull docker images and build service
 make build

 # start app and mongodb
-# You will need to set the LineBot channel secret and token when you first make up the service.
 make up

 # shut down all service